juristr/trello-burndown/README.md

 > For further information visit: [Getting a Token from a User](https://trello.com/docs/gettingstarted/index.html#getting-a-token-from-a-user "Getting a Token from a User")

 Store the key from the first action in setting `applicationKey` of `settings.json` and the token received from the second step in `userToken`.
 To connect to the board of your choice, copy the board id from your web browser.

-There are some settings you can set up in `settings.json`:

-	applicationKey		Insert your obtained application key from Trello to get access to it userToken			Define your user token you will receive when obtaining an application ey boardId				Define the id of the board you want to search for release notes port 				The port the web server is listening, default is 8008 template			Defines the name of the template to be used (will be searched in `templates` subfolder) html_title			Title of the generated page
-	html_header			Header of the generated page (H1)

 ## Planned features